 Fix a coefficient field $\f{K}$.
 Lagrangian Floer theory gives us $\f{Z}$-graded $A_\infty$-algebras over $\f{K}$:

-Indeed, $S$ is an object of $\mathcal{F}(M)$, the Fukaya category of closed exact Lagrangian branes in the Liouville manifold $M$ (\cite{thebook}).
-The endomorphisms of the object $S$ in this category is the Fukaya-Floer $A_\infty$-algebra $CF^*(S,S)$.
+Indeed, $S$ is an object of $\mathcal{F}(M)$, the Fukaya category of closed exact Lagrangian branes in the Liouville manifold $M$ (see Seidel \cite{thebook}).
+The endomorphisms of the object $S$ in this category are given by the Fukaya-Floer $A_\infty$-algebra $CF^*(S,S)$.
 On the other hand, $L$ is an object of $\mathcal{W}(M)$, the wrapped Fukaya category of $M$ (\cite{abouzseidel}).
-The endomorphisms of the object $L$ in this category is the wrapped Floer cochain complex $CW^*(L,L)$ which again has an associated $A_\infty$-structure (well-defined up to quasi-isomorphism).
+The endomorphisms of the object $L$ in this category are given by the wrapped Floer cochain complex $CW^*(L,L)$ which again has an associated $A_\infty$-structure (well-defined up to quasi-isomorphism).

 Now, in this setting, by construction, there exists a full and faithful embedding

 since by definition $\mathcal{W}(M)$ allows certain non-compact Lagrangians in $M$ with controlled behaviour at infinity, in addition to the exact compact Lagrangians in $M$.
 Furthermore, it is a general fact (see \cite{abouzcot}) that a cotangent fibre generates the wrapped Fukaya category in the derived sense.
 Hence, in particular, one has a Yoneda functor to the DG-category of $A_\infty$-modules over $\mathscr{B}$: